RedisLabs/redislabs-docs/content/rs/administering/database-operations/migrate-to-active-active.md

 {{< note >}}
 During the migration, make sure that any applications that connect to the Active-Active database are **read-only** to make sure the dataset is identical to the source database during the migration process.
+You may continue to write to the source database during the migration process.
 {{< /note >}}

 To migrate an RS database to Active-Active: